Rhoban/ForceFoot/README.md

 Here is a design of a robot foot using strain gauges as force sensors.
 It was used by the Rhoban Football Club (France) during the RoboCup 2015.

+If you have any question feel free to contact team@rhoban.com to ask it, or open an issue on this repository.

 ![force foot](docs/sigmaban_foot.png)

 ## Repository contents